 So, when the retina separates from the back of the eye, this causes loss of vision that can be partial or total, depending on how much of the retina is detached.
 When your retina becomes detached, its cells may be seriously deprived of oxygen.

 Retinal detachment is a medical emergency.
 Call your doctor right away if you suffer any sudden vision changes.

 There are three types of retinal detachment:

-Tractional retinal detachment occurs when scar tissue on the retina’s surface contracts and causes the retina to pull away from the back of the eye.
-This is a less common type of detachment that typically affects people with diabetes.
-Diabetes can lead to issues with the retinal vascular system and cause scar tissue in the eye that could cause detachment.
+Tractional retinal detachment occurs when scar tissue on the retina’s surface contracts and causes your retina to pull away from the back of your eye.
+This is a less common type of detachment that typically affects people with diabetes mellitus.

 - family history of retinal detachment